Pjata/obsidian/1on1s/Verho/1on1 with Verho.md

 - made picture, taking notes
 - making script from 0, have help for commons
 - Commons migration is on track, this work
+- Talked about silos, demos would be preffered.